 Alfonzo Alexander serves as chief ethics and diversity officer of the National Association of State Boards of Accountancy (NASBA) and president of NASBA’s Center for the Public Trust (CPT).
 As chief ethics and diversity officer, Alexander oversees strategic diversity initiatives and ethics compliance for the organization, while facilitating a number of special projects working with the CEO.

-Alexander became President of the CPT in January 2012.
-As the CPT President, Alexander leads this ethics and leadership organization’s day-to-day operations and the growing number of CPT programs.
-Under his leadership, the CPT has established new partnerships and built programs on over 50 colleges and universities campuses across the United States, established an Ethical Leadership Certification Program, and grown its Being a Difference Award Program extensively.
-Alexander joined NASBA in 2006 as a staff director and Vice President of the CPT.
-In his early years at NASBA, he led several special projects and developed the CPT strategic plan.
+Alexander became president of the CPT in January 2012.
+In his role as CPT President, Alexander oversees this ethics and leadership organization’s day-to-day operations and a growing number of CPT programs.
+Under his leadership, the CPT has cultivated new partnerships and built programs on nearly 100 college and university campuses across the United States, established Ethical Leadership Certification and Training Programs, and grown its Being a Difference Award Program extensively.
+Alexander joined NASBA in 2006 as a staff director and vice president of the CPT.
+It was during this time, Alexander developed the strategic plan for the CPT.

-Prior to joining NASBA, Alexander served as the Regional Manager & Managing Director for the Southeast Region of INROADS, Inc. where he led operations and business development in Alabama, Georgia, Mississippi, North Carolina, South Carolina, Tennessee and Virginia.
-He joined INROADS as Managing Director of its Memphis office and experienced progressive growth throughout his tenure there.
+Prior to joining NASBA, Alexander served as the regional manager and managing director for the Southeast Region of INROADS, Inc., where he led operations and business development in Alabama, Georgia, Mississippi, North Carolina, South Carolina, Tennessee and Virginia.
+He joined INROADS as managing director of its Memphis office and experienced progressive growth throughout his tenure there.
 Before joining INROADS, Alexander held several leadership positions in operations management and human resources at the Quaker Oats Company.